MGTheTrain/psql-diesel-sample/README.md

 **Precondition**: On Ubuntu 20.04 `sudo apt-get install -y libpq-dev`

-Afterwards following steps were executed considering migrations and binaries containing functions utilizing diesel ORM in order to apply CRUD operations on a PosgreSql migrated database table.
+Afterwards following steps were executed considering migrations and binaries containing functions utilizing diesel ORM in order to apply CRUD operations on a PostgreSql migrated database table.
 Following steps have been executed as a **precondition and shall not be run afterwards** unless intended (e.g. new migrations which shall be tested):

 ```bash
 sudo apt-get install libpq-dev -y